Byte-Sized-Games/logJam/README.md

 ### ⚙️ Technologies

 - Programmed in Zig for speed & explicit memory management
+- Database system programmed with C++ and SQLite
 - Built with Raylib library

 ## Building this project